-- 54. How is employee pay being determined for the 2020-2021 school year? - a.
-Pay raises were approved by the Board for the 2020-2021 school year for full-time employees on pay grades 111 to 115 to create a minimum wage of \$15.00 per hour. - b.
-If you were an APS employee on any other pay grade last school year, your annual salary has not changed (except for promotions, certification upgrades, etc.) - c.
-Current salary schedules are available on the Compensation page of the APS website. - d.
-Most employees received their first paycheck for the new school year on August 31, 2020.
-Employees who work year round (no summer break) received their first paycheck for the new year on July 31, 2020.
-Annual compensation statements were provided to all full-time employees via email by August 31, 2020. - 55.
+- 52. How is employee pay being determined for the 2020-2021 school year? - a.
+Pay raises were not approved by the Board for the 2020-2021 school year.
+If you were an APS employee last school year, your annual salary has not changed (except for promotions, certification upgrades, etc.) Salary schedules are available on the Compensation page of the APS website.
+Most employees will receive their first paycheck for the new school year on August 31, 2020.
+Employees who work year round (no summer break) will receive their first paycheck for the new year on July 31, 2020.
+Compensation statements will be provided to all full-time employees via email before their first pay date. - 53.
 What steps are important for schools to take to ensure that pay is correct during remote work?

 - a.
 The most important role in the school to ensure that pay is correct is that of the timekeeper.
 This role ensures that all full-time employees have a schedule in the Kronos system.
 If the schedule is not entered into Kronos or is entered erroneously, the employee may be incorrectly paid.
 When an active, full-time employee is unable to work or telework the timekeeper must put a leave code into Kronos for the daily hours scheduled in Kronos.
 For every scheduled work day, an employee should have either time punches or a leave code.
 Hourly employees must have time punches in Kronos in order for them to be paid.
 If an hourly employee is absent they will not enter time punches into Kronos and will not receive pay for the time they do not work.
-An hourly employee does not earn or have accumulated sick leave to use when they are absent. - 56.
+An hourly employee does not earn or have accumulated sick leave to use when they are absent. - 54.
 If a leave code is not entered into Kronos for an employee, will that employee be docked? - a.
-If an active, full-time employee does not report to work and a leave code is not entered into Kronos, the employee will not be docked and will not have their leave balance reduced appropriately for their absence. - 57.
+If an active, full-time employee does not report to work and a leave code is not entered into Kronos, the employee will not be docked and will not have their leave balance reduced appropriately for their absence. - 55.
 Are stipends being affected by the decision to start school virtually? - a.
 The stipend amounts and the hourly rates of pay have not changed.
 The amounts and rates can be found on the Compensation page of the APS website.
 However, some stipends may no longer be applicable.
 For example, a school may no longer offer a drama club, therefore the drama club stipend will not be paid.
-If a supplemental duty is assigned/performed, the stipend should be paid.
 Stipends that are still applicable should be submitted by the principal or their designee to the compensation team at compensation@atlanta.k12.ga.us as part of your Day One checklist.